flame/blis/docs/BLISObjectAPI.md

 # Example code

 BLIS provides lots of example code in the [examples/oapi](https://github.com/flame/blis/tree/master/examples/oapi) directory of the BLIS source distribution.
 The example code in this directory is set up like a tutorial, and so we recommend starting from the beginning.
 Topics include creating and managing objects, printing vectors and matrices, setting and querying object properties, and calling a representative subset of the computational level-1v, -1m, -2, -3, and utility operations documented above.
+Please read the `README` contained within the `examples/oapi` directory for further details.